City of Adelaide (1864)

 Restoration work began, but funding ceased in 1999, and from 2000 the future of the ship was in doubt.
 After being served with an eviction notice by the owners of the slipway, the Scottish Maritime Museum sought the deconstruction of the ship on more than one occasion, while rescue proposals were developed by groups based in Sunderland and South Australia.
 At a conference convened by the Duke of Edinburgh in 2001, the decision was made to revert the ship's name to City of Adelaide.
 In 2010, the Scottish Government decided that the ship would be moved to Adelaide, to be preserved as a museum ship, and the duke formally renamed her at a ceremony in 2013.
 In September 2013, the ship was moved by barge from Scotland to the Netherlands to prepare for transport to Australia.
 In late November 2013, loaded on the deck of a cargo ship, City of Adelaide departed Europe, and arrived in Port Adelaide on 3 February 2014.
+On 16 June 2024, the ship was moved ashore from the barge it had been resting on since its arrival.